Does Pickleball Damage Tennis Courts?

 This makes pickleball a great way to improve your tennis skills without having to put in the extra effort of playing on a full-sized court.
 It’s also a great way to get exercise – you can burn just as many calories playing pickleball as you would playing tennis!

 Pickleball is a great way to get a cardio workout, improve your hand-eye coordination, and have some fun with friends.
-So if you’re looking for a new game to try on the local tennis court, pickleball is definitely worth checking out.
+So if you’re looking for a new game and you live by a local tennis court, pickleball is definitely worth checking out.

 Alternatives to playing pickleball on a tennis court